 Instructions

-- Add the corn kernels and minced jalapeños and cook for 1 more minute.
+- Add 1 cup corn kernels and 2 tablespoons chopped jalapeno peppers and cook for 1 more minute.
 Remove from heat and reserve in a small bowl.

-- Add the cold butter pieces and integrate by rubbing them with your palms into the dry ingredients until the mixture resembles coarse sand.
+- Add 7 tablespoons unsalted butter, cold and in pieces, and integrate by rubbing them with your palms into the dry ingredients until the mixture resembles coarse sand.
 Or use a pastry cutter.

-- In a medium bowl, mix the buttermilk and eggs but don't beat them much.
+- In a medium bowl, mix 1 ½ cups buttermilk or whole milk and 3 large eggs but don't beat them much.

 - Add all at once to the dry mixture and stir just to combine.

-- Add the shredded cheddar cheese and sauteed vegetables and mix.
+- Add 1 ½ cups grated white or yellow cheddar cheese and sauteed vegetables and mix.
 Alternatively, add 1 cup of grated cheddar and leave the ½ cup to sprinkle on top.

 - Pour batter into the prepared pan and bake for 30 to 40 minutes, until golden and a cake tester or toothpick comes out clean.